alexianaturecopy/yequan-operation-finance--transformation/README.md

 ### Purpose

 This repository demonstrates **operational leadership capabilities through technology**, not just coding ability.
-Every feature represents a real business challenge I've solved as a finance executive.
+Every feature represents a real business challenge I've solved as a finance and operation executive.

 ### Context